lpadder/lpadder/README.md

 If you have any feature to add, head on the [issues](https://github.com/Vexcited/lpadder/issues) and create a new issue with the `feature request` template.

-## What is missing ?

-There's lists of what I need to work on to make this app better !
-It can also help the contributors to know what they can work on.

-### Refactor
-- [ ] React => Solid (1/4 of the transition is done)

-### App Structure
-- [x] Think about a way to store projects (structure of the `.zip`).
-  - [x] Add `assets` key to interface that will contain nor the path of the asset (in zipped cover.json) nor the Uint8Array of the asset (in localForage when parsed).
-  - [x] Think how I can implement the pages and samples (+ multi-launchpad support).
-    - A sample can maybe look like this `{ padId: number, onPadDown: ActionTrigger | null, onPadUp: ActionTrigger | null }`
-    - ActionTrigger interface can look like this: `{ audio: any (?), midi: any (?) }`.
-    - **This is just brainstorm** to know how it can be good and the most optimized to run smoothly.
-- [x] Support project imports/exports.
-  - [x] Can export through menu (share->Export to .zip)
-  - [x] Can import a cover through 'import' button
-    - [x] Can read the zip content imported
-    - [x] Can get content of cover.json + check if file exists
-    - [x] Show a modal to choose a slug to save the cover in localForage.
-- [ ] Metadata for samples (how to create them ?)
-  - I think to use wavesurfer, so maybe I need to dig in before starting to think about samples interface.
-- [ ] Make everything editable
-  - [ ] Add inputs and selects for launchpads and pages.
-  - [ ] Add audio imports and MIDI/JSON imports.
-  - [ ] Create a timeline (using wavesurfer)

-### Design
-- [ ] Responsive launchpads on projects.
-  - Maybe use canvas for a fullscreen and small view ?
-Like something draggable.
-- [ ] Responsive menus for `/projects`.
-  - The close button is still having some issues.
-- [x] Launchpad component is "responsive" (using full width and aspect ratio 1/1 on pads).
-  - Depends on the parent component...
-Needs more digging.
-- [x] Utilities page
-  - [ ] Think how the pages will be displayed
-    - do a `UtilitiesHeader` component or include it in the <Route> directly ?-?
-  - [x] Code-splitting on every utilities routes (to reduce bundle size and then better performances)
-  - [ ] Design the utilities (most of it is done but it's really draft)

 ## Explaining the lpadder project structure

 Each covers is bundled into a `.zip` file that contains a single `cover.json` file.